zpok3/Waters-of-Life/README.md

 4. If you would like to play through the intro of the game, disable the mods `Fallout 3 Quick Start` and `Fugacity - Fallout 3 Quick Start Patch`, also under the `Patches and Optionals` separator.

 > [!note]
 > Something I completely forgot about is that for some time the modlist did not include a `ModOrganizer.ini`, meaning the end user would have to go through instance creation when they first start MO2.
 This may have masked issues related to a mismatched Steam App ID for users who have the base game + all DLC purchased separately instead of the GOTY edition.
 To fix this (if it applies to you), in MO2 go to `Settings -> Workarounds` and change the Steam App ID to `22300`.
+For good measure press `Ctrl + E`, and under Fallout 3 check `Overwrite Steam AppID` and add `22300` there too.

 ## Game Settings
 There are four profiles you can choose from; the default profile, the Classic profile, the Essentials profile, and the Essentials Plus profile.
 Since the INI files are profile specific, you must use the drop-down menu on the top of your modlist in MO2 to select the profile you would like to configure settings for.